* U.S.-Mexico deal punctures global trade war fears

 "The U.S.–Mexico deal seemed to boost confidence that the trade war is moving closer to an end, and the next question is 'Who's next to close a deal with Trump?'" he said.

-MSCI's benchmark world share index followed Monday's best performance in over four months with a 0.21 percent gain.
+MSCI's benchmark world share index rose 0.16 percent, adding to Monday's biggest gain in over four months.

 U.S. President Donald Trump threatened he still could put tariffs on Canadian-made cars and demanded concessions on Canada's dairy protections.

 "If Canada does not join, then getting the agreement of (U.S.) Congress (to the deal) will be trickier," Donovan said.

 The toughest battle in the trade war, with China, still looms.
 The United States and China held two days of talks last week without a major breakthrough, as another round of tariffs took effect.

 The U.S. Commerce Department said on Monday it could impose duties on that Chinese steel wheels exports, which it said were heavily subsidized.